MH-CP-UArizona/PHQ-MH-CP/README.md

         └── supplementaryTables/
                             # supplementary tables for the main manuscript

-    R/Python/etc.           # scripts to run in the following order (also see associated README.md) └── script.*        # hypothetical script used to wrangle the raw data, produce figures, analyses, and supplementary materials
+    src/           # R scripts to run in the following order (also see associated README.md) └── analysis.R        # Analysis script used to wrangle the raw data, produce figures, analyses, and supplementary materials